 (3-0-3).
 Introduces operations research (OR) techniques and their applications in civil engineering systems.
-Focuses on network problem, transportation models, formulation of transportation models, formulation of standard assignment problems, and shortest path models.
+Focuses on network problem, transportation models, formulation of standard assignment problems, and shortest path models.
 Includes the use of software packages for solving Operations Research problems.
 Prerequisite: admission to the MSCE program.